 Anchoring worked even on real estate pros that had been selling properties in the area for 10+ years.
 Next time somebody asks you for a rough estimate or a ballpark figure, make sure it’s high!

 How you can use it: Start throwing out high numbers.
 Add some very expensive products to the selection (that you don’t even intend to sell).
-If the final price of your service / product is a result of negotiations, start high.
+If the final price of your product (or service) is a result of negotiations, start high.
 If you’re competing on price, state how much others are charging before revealing your price.

 Straightforward pricing